 Still fuming over special counsel Robert Mueller’s conclusion that Russia sought to influence the 2016 presidential election in his favor, Trump and his GOP allies have offered an alternative theory that Ukraine, not Moscow, was the real culprit, and that its assistance benefited Hillary Clinton.
 This theory has cropped up often during the impeachment inquiry, as when Jordan questioned Kurt Volker, former U.S. special envoy to Ukraine.

 “Oh, by the way, in the president’s mind, he did think Ukraine was trying to influence the 2016 election,” Jordan noted, excusing that belief as entirely rational given supportive statements Ukrainian officials had made about Clinton.

-In testimony Thursday, Fiona Hill, a top National Security Council official, excoriated the GOP members of the committee who she said were spreading Russian propaganda.
+In testimony Thursday, Fiona Hill, a former top National Security Council official, excoriated the GOP members of the committee who, she said, were spreading Russian propaganda.

 “Based on questions and statements I have heard, some of you on this committee appear to believe that Russia and its security services did not conduct a campaign against our country — and that perhaps, somehow, for some reason, Ukraine did.
 This is a fictional narrative that has been perpetrated and propagated by the Russian security services themselves,” Hill told lawmakers.

 “These fictions are harmful even if they are deployed for purely domestic political purposes,” she added.
 “President [Vladimir] Putin and the Russian security services operate like a super-PAC.
 They deploy millions of dollars to weaponize our own political opposition research and false narratives.”

 As if to prove Hill’s point, a day earlier, Putin addressed the subject at a conference in Moscow.
 “Thank God nobody is accusing us anymore of interfering in the U.S. elections,” he said.
 “Now they’re accusing Ukraine.”